new-AF/simple-merge-class-names/README.md

 ## Conditionally Include Class Names

-To conditionally include a class name, use the
+To conditionally include a class name, use the _conditional operator_ as follows:

--   _Conditional operator_ `condition ? "class-name" : false` with `false` as the fallback value to maintain a clear and warning-free code.
+-   `condition ? "class-name" : false`, with `false` serving as the fallback value to ensure clear and warning-free code.

-This is because `false` will never cause the function to print a warning.
+This approach is effective because `false` will never result in a warning from the function.

-**Important**: Avoid using the
+**Important**: Avoid using the _short-circuit implicit syntax_ like this:

--   _Short-circuit implicit syntax_ `condition && "class-name"` because it can produce falsy values like `0`, `""`, `undefined`, `null`, which will cause warnings to be logged.
+-   `condition && "class-name"`, as it can produce falsy values such as `0`, `""`, `undefined`, and `null`, which will lead to warnings being logged.

 ```jsx
 import { mergeClassNames } from "simple-merge-class-names";